 Bonus.
 This is extra content for your show (for example, behind the scenes information or interviews with the cast or cross-promotional content for another show.)

 You can find further information from Apple about the podcast tags for your show.

 Once you've identified which style of podcast yours is, take these steps to update your podcast in Omny Studio.

 If you have an episodic podcast, you don't need to change your playlist since that is already the default as seen here under Playlist details > Optional podcast metadata > Podcast type

-Optionally, if you wish to add season numbers to your episodes, you can do so by editing the clip, expand the "Optional metadata" section and add a season number.
+Optionally, if you wish to add season or episode numbers to your episodes, you can do so by editing the clip, adding season and episode numbers, and episode type.

-In the playlist details page, expand the "optional metadata" section, and for the "Podcast type" dropdown select "Serial".
+In the playlist details page, expand the "Optional podcast metadata" section, and for the "Podcast type" dropdown select "Serial".

 Add season and episode numbers to your episodes in the clip details page under the "Optional metadata" section.
 You can only number your seasons and episodes with a number (cannot use letters or symbols).